 13. Atlanta Falcons

-The falcon logo on Atlanta’s helmets doesn’t look much like a real falcon.
+The Falcon logo on Atlanta’s helmets doesn’t look much like a real falcon.
 But it captures the spirit of a conquering raptor.
 And that’s all that matters.

 12. Denver Broncos